karineudahl/ProjectExam1/README.md

 - Install Hotjar on your webpage, and ask users to test.

 ## Built With
--	API from WordPress installation
+- 💻 API from WordPress installation
--	HTML
+- 📄 HTML
-- CSS
+- 👁 CSS
-- JavaScript
+- 👩🏽‍💻 JavaScript
+- 🏞 Adobe XD for design

 ## Getting started